YzJA/YzJA/README.md

 - 👋 Hi, I’m Yazid
 - 👀 I’m interested in Technology
 - 🌱 I’m currently trying to improve my Coding Skills
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to collaborate on Front End projects

 <!---
 YzJA/YzJA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.